Phoenix-Finance/PHX-WASP-DoubleMine/README.md

-#fnxsushi mine contract
+#wasp-cphx double mine mine contract

-A simple smart contract which allow to farm fnx and sushi
+A simple smart contract which allow to farm wasp and cphx